UBC-MDS/Workflows_showcase/README.md

 ### Overview
 For this project, we will be using data containing [Comic Book Characters](https://github.com/rudeboybert/fivethirtyeight/tree/master/data-raw/comic-characters).
 The data comes from [Marvel Wikia](https://marvel.fandom.com/wiki/Marvel_Database) and [DC Wikia](https://dc.fandom.com/wiki/DC_Comics_Database).
 We are interested in the following questions:

 1. Predictive: What are the most important features in determining a comic book characters' alignment?

-2. Inferential: Are comic book characters' physical features and sexual orientations, becoming more diverse with alignment?
-Is there a change happening this relationship over time?
+How are they changing over time?

 The data is split into two files, for DC and Marvel, respectively: dc-wikia-data.csv and marvel-wikia-data.csv.
 Each file has the following variables: